smantic/blog/content/posts/context.md

 func WithValue(parent Context, key, val interface{}) Context
 ```

-# Using contexts
+# Using Contexts

-Put simply.
-You should use context whenever a resource is being used, such as a database, file(s), a http server, and etc.
-Which happens to a very frequent thing that we do as programmers, and why we see it used all the time in go.
+To put it simply, you should use `context` whenever a resource is being used such as a database, file(s), an http server, etc. This happens to be a frequent thing that we, as programmers, do and why we often see it used in Go.

 ### Cancellation

 The bread and butter of `context.Context` is to be used to control the flow of the program by providing timeout and cancellation logic.

-In the case that something happens and we can to tell downstream consumers of the
-context to halt, or cancel execution we can use the provided cancel function.
+In the case of somethign happening, we can tell downstream consumers of the context to halt or cancel execution using the provided cancel function.

 ```go
 import (